aschrecengost/EukCHARMer/README.md

 - **`gappa_consensus_thresh`** - In `gappa examine assign`, which uses the phylogenetic placement results and a given taxonomic reference file to taxonomically assign query ASVs.
 This parameter controls the minimum proportion of descendant nodes required to agree on a taxonomic label when resolving inner nodes on the reference tree.
 - **`edpl_threshold`** - The maximum Expected Distance between Placement Locations (EDPL) allowed for a placement to be counted as high-confidence; this is what separates the raw placement output from the `filtered_*_LWR_EDPL.tsv` files that feed into the next placement (and, for the clade-level trees, into the final R figures).
 We set this value to 0.05.
 - **`p_min_length`, `filter_minquality`, `primer_err`** - default QC parameters (minimum read length, minimum quality score, and primer-matching error tolerance) applied across all projects unless overridden per-project.

-Every one of these has a default already filled in for our anaerobic-ciliate use case - if you're adapting this pipeline to a different TOI, these are the values you'll most likely need to change.

 ### 3. Configuring `cluster.yaml` (HPC only)